 - Free access to a Compensation Fund so you will never be left disadvantaged

 Every customer of an accredited DGCOS member will receive a deposit and stage payment protection, as well as an Insurance Backed Guarantee – all part of the comprehensive protection plan offered by the scheme.

 Accredited members will register your details on the online system within 48 hours of you signing the contract with them.
 DGCOS will then provide you with your insurance certificate and once the installation is complete, you will also be issued an Insurance Backed Guarantee along with a customer satisfaction survey.

 The deposit and stage payment policy protects any monies you pay up to 25% of the contract value, with the maximum limit being £50,000.
 This policy lasts up to 90 days from the date the deposit is paid but for larger projects, this policy may be extended.

 Insurance Backed Guarantee

 The Insurance Backed Guarantee lasts for up to 10 years and protects the guarantee you receive from your installer upon the completion of the job.
 If your installer ceases to trade and you require work done within the duration of your guarantee, you can make a claim on your insurance policy.
 Just contact DGCOS or the insurer directly.

 When you choose a DGCOS installer, not only will you have access to their comprehensive insurance policies, you will also have access to a unique Compensation Fund.
-The fund will honor any awards made by the Ombudsman so any monies drawn from the fund must be done with the Ombudsman’s authorisation.
+The fund will honour any awards made by the Ombudsman so any money drawn from the fund must be done with the Ombudsman’s authorisation.